-UC Davis Students Design Sophisticated Radar System Using NI AWR Design Environment
+UC Davis Students Design Sophisticated Radar System Using AWR Design Environment

 The University of California, Davis, is a public research university and land-grant university as well as one of the 10 campuses of the University of California system.
 Since its founding in 1962, the College of Engineering, in keeping with the UC Davis land-grant mission, focuses on finding technical solutions to some of our nation’s most challenging problems, while also preparing thousands of highly skilled engineers to join in this challenge.

 The Design Challenge